Course contents

 10 min

-Output: A 5-line debrief: best frame · best concession · best figure · weakest hedge · one line you'd cut.
+Output: A 5-line summary: best frame · best concession · best figure · weakest hedge · one line you'd cut.

-Together, reconstruct the strongest and weakest moments from the debate.
+Together, rebuild the strongest and weakest moments from the debate.
 Teacher names two strongest moves from your side and one weakest.
-You name the same for teacher's side.
+You do the same for teacher's side.
 Then each of you writes one line you'd cut and one you'd keep.

-Group extension: In groups, a silent Observer leads the debrief from notes.
+If you're in a group: In groups, a silent Observer leads the review from notes.

 7. 7